kernkonzept/fiasco/README.md

 # License

-The L4Re microkernel is licensed under the GPLv2.
+The core L4Re microkernel is licensed under the MIT license, with 3rd-party code being BSD 2-clause and other parts of debugging functionality being licensed under other licenes.
+Please consult the LICENSE.spdx for details.
-For other licensing options, please contact **info@kernkonzept.com**.